science club |

 Leslie Rose Dowker was the brother of Baie-D'Urfé's first Mayor, Vivian de Vere Dowker.

-Leslie Dowker's house was damaged by a fire in 1960.
-It was repaired and renovated a few years later.
+Leslie Dowker's house was damaged by a fire in 1977.

 In the mid 1970's two houses existed on Dowker Island.
-The original Leslie Rose Dowker stone house, repaired and renovated, and a small summer cottage on Caron Island which is a tiny island on the west side, almost connected to Dowker Island.
-The 1975 photo shows a small cottage on Caron Island.
+The 1975 photo shows a small cottage on Caron Island (small island to the west).
 It was demolished in the late 1980's.
 One can walk from Dowker Island to Caron Island through waist deep water.
 A round structure is visible on the 1966 picture of Caron Island.
 I am not sure what it was.
-Old navigation charts mention a red navigation aide light on the north end of Dowker Island.
-It was presumably located on the north tip of the island and a small black spot is visible in the 1966 aerial photo.
-What remains today are the ruins of the Leslie Dowker stone house which was damaged by a second fire in 1985.
-Some of the stones that where part of the barn and storage building can still be found as well as parts of the walls of the square shaped sched by the boat dock.
+Old navigation charts mention a red navigation aide light on the north end of Dowker Island but we can not see it in the above images.
+What remains today are the ruins of the Leslie Dowker stone house and the ruins of the barn.
+Right at the water towards the east is a square shaped, shed sized building.
+This was a pump station and generator house.
+It served also as an east side boat dock.

 The island is now zoned such that no more new construction of any sort is allowed.